Samm1911/Employee-Tracker/README.md

 ## Description

 This Employee Tracker allows anyone to manage their company in a easy and efficient manner.
 You can view, your employees, departments, roles, managers, salaries and add, update and remove those.
-I learned how to how to use sql to query the mysql database and also use those query's to create a terminal application.

 ## Table of Contents